mwlang/crypto/README.md

 Presently, this tool is wired only to Bittrex and Coinbase for most commands.
 You must have both configured to use this tool without errors.

-NOTE: Recently added: Balances now supported for Coinbase, GDAX, Bittrex, and Binance.

 CAUTION:  THERE MAY BE BUGS!
 Report bugs in the issue tracker or send me a PR with the bug already fixed!

+## What New!

+* December 2017:
+  * balances now supported for Coinbase, GDAX, Bittrex, and Binance.

+* January 2018:
+  * YAML Wallets -- declare coins and quantity held via your exchanges.yml file.

 ## To Install